Three poisons: Sanskrit/Pali/Tibetan terms and translations

 The Sanskrit, Pali, and Tibetan terms for each of the three poisons are as follows:

 In the Mahayana tradition moha is identified as a subcategory of avidya.
 Whereas avidya is defined as a fundamental ignorance, moha is defined as delusion, confusion and incorrect beliefs.
 In the Theravada tradition, moha and avidya are equivalent terms, but they are used in different contexts; moha is used when referring to mental factors, and avidya is used when referring to the twelve links.

+Meditation and the three poisons

+Meditation is regarded in Buddhism as a primary method for developing a calm and concentrated mind to overcome the three poisons.
+Through meditative introspection, an individual develops self-awareness and insight into their own mind, which helps reduce internal obstacles.
+However, effective meditation often requires support such as "moral aptitude" and "good friends" (or teachers).